Hiking the Camino de Santiago

 We recommend that you contact Laura Pfahler, the travel agent we work with, to help book your flight arrangements.

-Details about flight arrangements and recommended travel agent contact information will be provided by email after you register for the Adventure.
+More details about flight arrangements and travel agent contact information will be provided in an Adventure Advice PDF by email after you register for the Adventure.
 Please do not book your airfare prior to receiving these flight details from us!

-WAI believes strongly in the importance of travel insurance for financial and medical protection from any number of unforeseen circumstances that can arise before departure or during your Adventure.
-This is now especially true in the era of COVID-19, which is typically treated like any other illness for travel insurance purposes.
+WAI recommends travel insurance for financial and medical protection from any number of unforeseen circumstances that can arise before departure or during your Adventure.
 Many travel insurance providers are available for you to consider.
-Laura Pfahler and Sharon Mitchell of World Travel Inc. are travel agents who provide air travel and insurance services to many WAI travelers.
+Laura Pfahler and Sharon Mitchell of World Travel Inc. can provide travel insurance options for your WAI tour, as well as for your airfare.
+For those who purchase airfare through Laura, purchasing your travel insurance from her colleague, Sharon Mitchell, may be the simplest option.

 Other options include: